gargum/ESP-BLE-HID/README.md

 This library allows you to make the ESP32 act as a Bluetooth Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).

+ESP-BLE-HID is intended to function as an ESP32-based alternative to tools like QMK and ZMK with added support for novel advanced features.

 All development and testing is done on boards *without* the ability to act as USB hosts such as the ESP32-C3 Super Mini.
+Any ESP32 with BLE will work with this library, even if that ESP32 lacks HID support.

 ## Features